Wanna know how to get abs? I’ve got some great news for you — you’ve already got a killer six-pack. Really!

 Everyone Carries Fat Differently

 The previous evening Bishop had sent me a set of instructions.
-I’d been told to arrive at the clinic with a Speedo, be clean shaven, and not eat or take in caffeine in the hours leading up to my appointment.
+I’d been told to arrive at the clinic with a Speedo, clean shaven, and with no food or caffeine in the hours leading up to my appointment.

 “This is to ensure that the reading is as accurate as possible,” Bishop says, handing me a swim cap to put on.
 “If you’re ready you can get into your Speedo.”